A million empty spaces: Chronicling COVID's cruel US toll

 “By the time he got to the hospital they allowed us to put on these space suits and go in and see him,” son David Lawyer says.
 “It was pretty surreal.”

-When the elder Lawyer died of complications from COVID-19 on March 8, the U.S. toll stood at 30.
+When the elder Lawyer died of complications from COVID-19 on March 8, the U.S. toll stood at 22, although any accounting of the lives lost is likely incomplete.
 Eventually 39 Life Care residents and seven others linked to the facility perished in the outbreak.

 By any account, Lawyer -- known to his family as “Moose” -- lived a very full life.
 Born on a Mississippi farm to parents whose mixed-race heritage subjected them to bitter discrimination, he became the first in his family to graduate from college.